Kang1221/Kang1221/README.md

 Member of Cotato IT Club  (2022.09~ 2023.02)

-Management Member of Cotato IT Club.
-(2023.02 ~ PRESNET)
+Management Member of Cotato IT Club (2023.02 ~ PRESENT)

+Preparatory committee for Data Conference 데이터야놀자 (2023.05 ~ PRESENT)

 SKT fly AI 3rd semester (2023.06 ~ PRESENT)

 <br>